There are a lot of images on these pages, please be patient when downloading.

 The earlier known as the Keystone Telephone Co (approx. 1894-1898) was located in Pittsburgh.
 Additionally, there is evidence of the Keystone Electric Telephone Company (approx. 1901-1905) operating from the same address as the Keystone Telephone Co.
 Telephones and telephone parts produced by various manufacturers with Keystone attributes were utilized by Keystone from the Pittsburgh era.
 Some related manufacturers most likely were Western Telephone Construction, Manhattan Electric Supply, American Electric, Northwestern Telephone Equipment Co. and Burns.

-Keystone Telephone Company of Philadelphia conducted business from approx. 1900-1945/46 and utilized telephones manufactured by American Electric with attributes specific to Keystone.
+Keystone Telephone Company of Philadelphia conducted business beginning January 1902 until September 1945 and utilized telephones manufactured by American Electric with attributes specific to Keystone.
 These attributes seemed to vary depending on the production year.
 There is speculation that all the Keystone companies were in some way related.

 Keystone #43 Philadelphia Type